marcelomijas/econometrics-cheatsheet/README.md

 ## Contributions

-* Reddit user \_bheg_ - Pointed out about the importance of including strong and weak exogeneity and their consequences on bias and consistency properties of OLS.
+* Reddit user \_bheg_ - Pointed out the importance of including strong and weak exogeneity and their consequences on bias and consistency properties of OLS.

+* [Matteo Girelli](https://www.linkedin.com/in/matteo-girelli/) - Contributed with a revision and some ideas, pointing out the importance of considering ergodicity and reviewed a new time-series version that included the changes.

 ## Support the project